 Reviewing Police Reports

-We will review records from any ambulance or fire unit responded to the scene as well.
+We will review records from any ambulance or fire unit that responded to the scene as well.
 We can gain valuable insights from these documents and can move forward with the clues and tips these parties provide.
 Moreover, we ask these emergency responders to explain what they believe occurred, given their vast experience in this area.

 Reviewing Security or Dashboard Camera Footage